 Management teams in all our international businesses are regularly briefed on possible indicators of modern slavery and the associated risks.
-This year, representatives from our International Management Team based in our UK head office have visited our international businesses and emphasised the importance of due diligence to prevent modern slavery.
+Our International Management Team based in our UK head office regularly visit our international operations in Europe, the Middle East and Asia to emphasise the importance of due diligence to prevent modern slavery.